geshan/geshan.github.com/source/_posts/2018-10-27-moving-from-a-and-b-to-~150-microservices.markdown

 - Misc
 - Talks
 cover: /images/a-b-to-150-ms/150-ms-geshan.jpg
+description: We were frustrated too, but in 4-5 years of time, we replaced A (front-end) and B (back-office) system with ~150 microservices.
+keywords: Microservices, Software Architecture, Software Engineering
 ---

 I gave a talk at #devopsdaysNewy on 24-Oct-2018.
 It was a great conference with lots of amazing people.